imatsatsos/silverblue-post-install/README.md

 ### A few notes
 This post-install script provides a **menu** and an easy to use experience.
 You just press a number and enter.
-The script will apply mostly all the configuration **I** do on my Fedora Silverblue installs.
+The script will apply all the configuration **I do** on my Fedora Silverblue installs.

----
 ## How to use
 - `git clone` this repo
 - `cd fedora-silverblue-postinstall`